Culinary Travel in Northern Italy

 The Traditional Cooking of the Langhe in Piedmont

 The beautiful town of Barolo is a gateway to some of the greatest wine in Italy, home of the wine museum, and a region host to some very fine restaurants.
 Photo © Transitions Abroad.

-After several trips to Italy using the French Michelin red guide to Italian hotels and restaurants as our authority, some Italian acquaintances in the Piedmonte directed us to a place called Albaretto della Torre, a tiny village in the Langhe, the center of the regions greatest wines.
+After several trips to Italy using the dependable French Michelin red guide to Italian hotels and restaurants as our authority, some Italian acquaintances in the Piedmonte directed us to a place called Albaretto della Torre, a tiny village in the Langhe, the center of greatest wines in a region known for its superb wines.
 The restaurant they recommended was simply called De Ceasare, after its owner Ceasare Giaccone, the genius of the Langue.

 Just ask around in the village, we were told.
 Everyone knows Ceasare.

 When we finally found the village, there was no sign of a restaurantjust several ancient farmhouses on either side of the small road which followed the spine of a high hill; vineyards rolled out in all directions.

 A kindly old lady led us back to the entrance of the village to what looked like an American-style ranch house, set back off the road.
 There was no sign.